 How do I know if my child is getting enough fluoride?

-Ask Dr. Eytan to evaluate the fluoride level of your child’s primary source of drinking water.
-If your child in not getting enough fluoride through water, then Dr. Eytan may prescribe fluoride supplements.
+Speak to Dr. Eytan or Dr. Soo.
+If your child in not getting enough fluoride through water, then we may prescribe fluoride supplements.

 Could my child be getting too much fluoride?

 Yes.
 Too little or too much fluoride can be detrimental to your child’s teeth.
 If your child swallows the toothpaste, instead of spitting it out, that can lead to flourosis (excess fluoride).